Astrid123456789/air_quality/README.md

 │
 ├─ tests/                       # Component-level tests ensuring reliability of preprocessing, features, and models │
-├─ data/                        # Folder for training and test CSVs (excluded from Git for privacy) │
+├─ data/                        # Folder for training and test CSVs (excluded from Git for privacy and faster computing) │
 ├─ mlruns/ and mlflow.db        # Local MLflow tracking storage (experiments, parameters, metrics, artifacts) │